 Luckily for you (and the rest of us, who will benefit from your newly realized superpowers), there are a great number of things we can do to exercise, strengthen, and awaken this heroic sense within you.

 To learn more about these sixth sensory powers, check out our guide on all things intuition.

 What Does Spider Man’s Spider Sense Do?

-Ultimately, this amazing sense allows for an enhanced awareness of Spider Man’s surroundings.
-As well, it is precognitive; it helps him be aware of danger before it happens.
+Ultimately, this amazing sense allows for enhanced awareness of Spider-Man’s surroundings.
+As well, it is precognitive; it helps him be aware of the danger before it happens.
 And the greater the danger, the more intense of a sensation he gets.